 Walking Frame

-A Walking Frame (commonly called a “standard walker”) three-sided metal frame that may have wheels, plastic “skis” for gliding on carpets or floors, or rubber cane tips.
+A Walking Frame (commonly called a “standard walker”) is a mobility device with three-sided metal frame that may have wheels, plastic “skis” for gliding on carpets or floors, or rubber cane tips.
 Comes in foldable and fixed models.

 Best Used By: people with moderate to severe balance problems, mild-moderate upper extremity and moderate lower extremity weakness.
 Recommended for people who need assistance ambulating even short distances, such as bedroom to bathroom.